Henry Alvin Cameron

-Henry Alvin Cameron (February 4, 1872 – October 30, 1918) was an American schoolteacher who served as a United States Army officer in World War I. Prior to joining the military at age 45, he worked as a science teacher and coach at Pearl High School in Nashville, Tennessee, and was an advocate for education.
+Henry Alvin Cameron (February 4, 1872 – October 30, 1918) was an American schoolteacher who served as an officer in the United States Army during World War I. Prior to joining the military at age 45, he worked as a science teacher and coach at Pearl High School in Nashville, Tennessee, and was an advocate for education.
 During the war he served in France and was killed in the Battle of the Argonne Forest.

 Early life

 Cameron was born in Nashville, Tennessee on February 4, 1872, to Walter and Jane Bentley Cameron.
 His true date of birth in February 1872 has been established from census records taken at various stages of his life and a biographical sketch of himself that Professor Cameron wrote for an encyclopedia of outstanding black Americans published in 1915.

 Education and career

 Cameron graduated in 1892 from Meigs High School in East Nashville - the first black public high school in the city of Nashville.
 In 1896, he was awarded a Bachelor of Arts degree from Fisk University and joined the faculty at Pearl High School in Nashville a year later as a science teacher.
 In 1898, Cameron received his Bachelor of Laws degree from Central Tennessee College, a post-secondary school for blacks located at the current site of Cameron School.
 He married his long-time high school sweetheart, Louise S. Brien, on June 5, 1899.

 Cameron was an avid sports enthusiast who became the first basketball and baseball coach at Pearl High in Nashville.
 He also served in a multitude of other roles in the community: President of the Middle Tennessee Teacher's Association, Secretary of the Tennessee Aid Association, Member of the Nashville Teacher's Literary and Benefit Association, Republican, of Prince Hall Freemasonry and 32nd degree Scottish Rite mason, Fraternal Member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia and the Grand Lodge of Tennessee and President of the Capital City Baseball League, a local baseball franchise consisting of eight teams based in the Nashville area.